 -

-Perl, PHP and JavaScript: I wrote the Search, Email to a Friend and Random Tale scripts using that wonderfully obtuse language Perl, and I wrote the Photo Library, Image and Map pages in the somewhat friendlier language PHP.
-Dynamic HTML is implemented in event-driven JavaScript, using the fantastic jQuery framework, and I've made a number of enhancements to the excellent phpBB forum system to implement my Guestbook.
+Python, Perl, PHP and JavaScript: I wrote the Search and Random Tale scripts using that wonderfully obtuse language Perl, and I wrote the Photo Library, Image and Map pages in the somewhat friendlier language PHP.
+I wrote the now-retired Guestbook in my new favourite language, Python, and dynamic HTML throughout the site is implemented in event-driven JavaScript, using the jQuery framework to ensure maximum browser compatibility.

 -

-Tales: Up to mid-2002 I used to write all my articles on location using an Acorn Pocket Book II; I would then port them to EasiWriter and later Word, before giving up on this route and switching to the HTML editors above.
-Since mid-2002 I've written all my articles on location using a Palm m125 and a Palm Keyboard, writing them manually in XHTML; I then copy them to my Mac and use TextWrangler to add all the page furniture.
+Tales: From 1995 to mid-2002 I wrote all my articles on location using an Acorn Pocket Book II; I would then port them to EasiWriter and later Word, before giving up on this route and switching to the HTML editors above.
+From mid-2002 to 2013 I switched to a Palm m125 and a Palm Keyboard, writing everything manually in XHTML before porting to a Mac for integration into my website.
+Eventually, in 2013, I switched to a Macbook Air laptop that does everything the modern travel writer needs in a lightweight package.
+See my article on travelling with a palmtop for more details.

 -

 Photos: Most of my early photos were taken on my trusty Minolta X-300 SLR and were scanned with a Canon N670U scanner.
 After my Minolta died halfway through my trip to Morocco I bought a Pentax MZ6, which I used to photograph West Africa, and for my Land's End to John o'Groats walk I finally went digital with a Fujifilm FinePix F401.
-For my tubewalk I graduated to an Olympus SP-550 UZ, which suits me very nicely.
+For my tubewalk I graduated to an Olympus SP-550 UZ, which suited me very nicely, and from 2013 I switched to a GPS-enabled Panasonic Lumix DMC-TZ40EB-S, which has been my workhorse ever since.

 -

-Site Design: I designed the site and created all the graphics myself (except for the icons on the home page) initially using ArtWorks, and then using the wonderful Corel Xara.
+Site Design: I designed the site and created all the graphics myself initially using ArtWorks, and then using the wonderful Corel Xara.
 The buttons that appeared on earlier versions of this site started life in Xara WebStyle, but they also ended up in Corel Xara for greater control.
 I finally dropped all graphical buttons in version 4 of the site.

 -

-Hardware: The first version of this site was created on a StrongARM-powered Acorn Risc PC, the second on a Pentium PC running Windows NT, the third on a combination of a PC and an Apple PowerBook G3, the fourth purely on an Apple PowerBook G3, the fifth on a 20" Apple iMac G5, and the sixth (this one) on a 24" Apple iMac Intel Core 2 Duo.
+Hardware: The first version of this site was created on a StrongARM-powered Acorn Risc PC, the second on a Pentium PC running Windows NT, the third on a combination of a PC and an Apple PowerBook G3, the fourth purely on an Apple PowerBook G3, the fifth on a 20" Apple iMac G5, and the sixth (this one) on a 24" Apple iMac Intel Core 2 Duo and then a 27" Apple iMac Retina 5K.
 I like variety.

 Site History